McGill-ECSE321-Fall2019/project-group-10/README.md

   <li> The machine learning extension is only added to the face_recog branch as we did not want the software to interfere with basic front end testing for the reviewer.
 This branch should only be used to test the algorithm.
   <li> Before starting, make sure you have opencv installed on your computer.
 If it is not, use this on your command line to install <br><b>pip install opencv-python</b>
   <li> You may also use brew if that is already downloaded using this command:<br><b>brew install opencv</b>
+  <li> If you receive an error relating to cv2 not being installed or not found, you can use conda for installation.
+Click <a href="https://stackoverflow.com/questions/19876079/cannot-find-module-cv2-when-using-opencv">here</a> for details on how to run the command.
   <li> If you do not have pip installed, click <a href="https://l.facebook.com/l.php?u=https%3A%2F%2Fgist.github.com%2Fhaircut%2F14705555d58432a5f01f9188006a04ed%3Ffbclid%3DIwAR0tZ6RvZMkMHSFf1PW2XG3N7xpi_RnOsVgCb1BTSsT1hYG1IdFTxK3XWIk&h=AT2nhYVBVNF5dyDVCxgeKH3acaF9u-TrbBpIjVE-FH4MOcYK8Wy-KU7Uxme3irL5Ob5RlLMKN7DUUtctBysehoeyEHAfgsWHSjVWvv53po8Y5cto7V6AKktN3jBox5Q-7DinCbLD9ug">here</a> for instructions on how to download it for MacOS and how to set path.
   <li> Make your way into the face_recog branch by running -> git checkout face_recog on the cmdline.
 Here you will find one additional folder called -> facial_recognition where all scripts are held.
   <li> To provide a quick explanation how it works: